Puzzle Bobble 2

-Puzzle Bobble 2 is a tile-matching video game by Taito.
+Puzzle Bobble 2 is a 1995 tile-matching puzzle video game developed and published by Taito for arcades.
 The first sequel to Puzzle Bobble, it is also known in Europe and North America as Bust-A-Move Again for arcades and Bust-A-Move 2: Arcade Edition for home consoles.
 Released into the arcades in 1995, home conversions followed for the PlayStation, Sega Saturn, Nintendo 64, and Windows platforms.
-The game was included in Taito Legends 2, but the US arcade version was included in the US PS2 version instead.
-Further ports for the Nintendo Switch, PlayStation 4, and Xbox One were released by City Connection alongside Puzzle Bobble 3 in February 2023.

 The game builds on the original by adding a tournament-style variation on the two-player game for play against the computer and by adding a branching map to the one-player game, allowing the player to periodically select one of two groups of five levels to play next, leading to different game endings.
 Some of the contestants in the new tournament mode are based on characters from Bubble Bobble, including variations on a Monsta and a Mighta.
 Some versions of the game, including the PlayStation, feature time trial competitions in which a single player attempts to finish simple rounds quickly enough to beat previous time records or two players simultaneously attempt to beat the records and each other.

-Completion of the single-player game gives the player a code that can be entered to unlock 'Another World' for the single-player game, which features subtle changes to the existing levels to increase their difficulty and changes to all backdrops to resemble levels from Bubble Bobble.
+Completion of the single-player game gives the player a code that can be entered to unlock "Another World" for the single-player game, which features subtle changes to the existing levels to increase their difficulty and changes to all backdrops to resemble levels from Bubble Bobble.
 The various enemies from Bubble Bobble also make an appearance in the background of the credits sequence.

+The game was included in Taito Legends 2, but the US arcade version was included in the US PS2 version instead.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows.
+The ports were released by City Connection alongside Puzzle Bobble 3 in February 2023.